United States Regiments & Batteries > Maryland > Fifth Maryland Infantry Regiment

 Most of the regiment was captured in the rout of Milroy’s force at Stephenson Depot.

-June Those not captured at Winchester to Bloody Run, Pa., and Loudon, Pa.
+June Those not captured at Winchester withdrew to Bloody Run, Pennsylvania, and Loudon, Pennsylvania.

-July Duty in the Defenses of Baltimore, Middle Department, 8th Army Corps
+July Duty in the Defenses of Baltimore, Middle Department, 8th Corps

 1864